-The Dayton Police department provides public fingerprinting for Dayton residents only Monday-Thursday between the hours of noon and 5:00pm and noon to 4:00 pm on Fridays.
+The Dayton Police department provides public fingerprinting for Dayton residents only Monday-Friday between the hours of 8 am and 4:00pm.
 Appointments are required and can be made by calling 763-427-2017.
 The cost of fingerprinting is $15

 The Dayton Police department only issues permits to purchase to residents of Dayton.
 Permits to carry are issued by the Hennepin County Sheriff.
 Click here for information regarding permit to carry.

 For permit to purchase, present completed application and valid MN photo ID, showing current Dayton address, to the Police Department Monday through Friday from 8 am until 5:00 pm.
 If you have questions, please call 763-427-2017.
 Click here for permit to purchase application.

 The City of Dayton does allow hunting in some areas.
 A copy of the Dayton City Ordinance regarding shooting can be obtained from City Hall or by clicking here and going to section 131-Weapons.

 The City of Dayton enforces the MN State Hunting Regulations with the addition of requiring any person firing a weapon on Diamond Lake or French Lake to be 1000 ft from any possibly occupied building, roadway, or park.
 Anyone wishing to hunt on the river or it’s islands must first come into the Police Department and discuss their plans with an officer.

 All land in Dayton is private or City owned property, other than the waterways.
 If you are hunting on land that you do not own, you must be carrying written permission from the owner of the property on your person.